AGlover5/AGlover5.github.io/projects/water-channel.md

 </div>

 <br>
-For this experiment, the smooth airfoil acted (NACA 2410) as a control, the intermediate was designed with CAD to act as an approximation of the corrugated pattern in the CFD conducted by Tang et al [1], and the extreme airfoil was made out of experimental curioisty to see what effects doubling how densly packed the corrugation pattern could have on lift and vortex generation.
+For this experiment, the smooth airfoil acted (NACA 2410) as a control, the intermediate was designed with CAD to act as an approximation of the corrugated pattern in the CFD conducted by Tang et al [1], and the extreme airfoil was made out of experimental curioisty to see what effects doubling the amount corrugation patterns on the chord could have on the lift and vortex generation.

 ## High Level Experimental Setup
 The experimental setup was designed for rapid and repeatable iterations of the lift measurements as well as for dye visualization runs at different angles of attack.